emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The cipher suite TLS_DH_anon_WITH_AES_128_CBC_SHA is RECOMMENDED when using Server Unauthenticated Provisioning Mode, but other anonymous cipher suites MAY be supported as long as the TLS pre-master secret is generated from contribution from both peers.
-Phase 2 EAP authentication methods used in Server Unauthenticated Provisioning Mode MUST provide mutual authentication, provide key generation, and be resistant to dictionary attack.
-Example inner methods include EAP-pwd {{RFC5931}}
-and EAP-EKE {{RFC6124}}, but not EAP-FAST-MSCHAPv2.

 When a strong inner method is not used with Server Unauthenticated Provisioning Mode, it is possible for an attacker to perform a